Salinporn/SEmester/README.md

 1. Assignment Submission: Effortlessly submit assignments through a user-friendly interface.
 2. Grade Viewer with Graph: Visualize academic progress through an intuitive graph, gaining insights into performance trends.
 3. Attendance Overview: Keep track of attendance records at a glance.
-4. Interactive Communication: Provide students with a direct channel to contact their teachers for assistance.

 For Teachers:
 1. Assignment Management: Streamline the assignment process, making it easy to assign and collect work.